The Library

 Reading for 20 minutes a day has many benefits for children and young adults, including reducing stress, improving educational outcomes in Maths and English, and helping develop empathy.

 It doesn’t matter if it is comics, novels, non-fiction, menus or instruction manuals … this is ALL reading.
 Reading from a screen, listening to an audiobook and being read to, all have huge benefits for children.
 If you read with your children, ask them if they understand what the words mean, teach them how to look up words in a dictionary and put new words into context by putting them into a sentence.
-All of these little things will help with understanding what is being read.
+All of these little things will help with understand what is being read.

 There are several places you can gain access to books, aside from visiting your own local library.